Featured

 Want a smokin’ hot domain and web site to get started with your outdoor adventure blog?

 Bottom line: Wear what’s comfortable for you.
-Most hikers wear trail running shoes.
+Most hikers wear trail running shoes in the summer.

 Let’s talk about shoes vs boots, YakTrax micro spikes, and all bare our soles about sandals.

-Speaking of snow, there are places where you wouldn’t want to go for an uncontrolled slide.
-(And any slide on snow in nylon clothes is uncontrolled.)
-Micro spikes are therefore advisable in the spring, until the snow has mostly disappeared from the route.
-Again in the fall, it can snow any time.
+Speaking of snow, micro spikes are advisable in the spring, until the snow has mostly disappeared from the route.

 Want your own hiking web site?
 Hit the ground running with this domain.